caroldaniel/42sp-cursus-born2beroot/CentOS-en.md

 ```sh
 # sudo --version
 ```
-In case you don't, se `dnf` to install sudo.
+In case you don't, use `dnf` to install it.
 You will need root privileges:

 ```sh
 # dnf install sudo
 ```

-You will need first to configure some rules for the sudo group. there are many ways to do it:
+You will first need to configure some rules for the sudo group.
+There are many ways to do it:

-- edit the `/etc/sudoers` file using text editors such as `vim` or `nano` (you will need to install them beforehand),
+- Edit the `/etc/sudoers` file using text editors such as `vim` or `nano` (you will need to install them beforehand),
-- use the `visudo` command (which will open the same `/etc/sudoers` file) on a preeinstalled `vim` or
+- Use the `visudo` command (which will open the same `/etc/sudoers` file) on a preeinstalled `vim` or
-- include a new file with the new specific rules asked on `/etc/sudoers.d` (that is later automatically scanned and included on `/etc/sudoers`).
+- Include a new file with the new specific rules asked on `/etc/sudoers.d` (that is later automatically scanned and included on `/etc/sudoers`).

 For organizational purposes, I chose the latter.
-Some adjustments were necessary before, however.
-First, we need to create the sudo-log directory:
+However, some adjustments were necessary before.
+First, we need to create the `/var/log/sudo/` directory:

 ```sh
 # mkdir /var/log/sudo
 ```
 Then, we need to comment the line on `/etc/sudoers` that holds the information on the `secure_path` which we will be reassigning on the new file.

-To configure the new sudo rules, I used the following command (on root permition):
+To configure the new sudo rules, I used the following command on root permition:

 ```sh
 # visudo -f /etc/sudoers.d/sudoers-rules
 ```

-On `vim` interface in the new file, [the rules were added](screenshots/24.png).
+On the `vim` interface in the new file, [the rules were added](screenshots/24.png).

 To check all users on the system, use: